Dictionaries

 player.clear() # removes everything.pop() with a default is the safest way to remove a key that might not exist.

 Three views let you loop through different parts of a dictionary.
-Iterating just the dict gives you keys. .values() gives values. .items() gives both at once and is what you will use most: unpack each pair into two names for clean, readable loops.
+Iterating the dict directly gives you keys. .values() gives values. .items() gives both at once and is what you will use most: unpack each pair into two names for clean, readable loops.

 player = {"name": "Alice", "score": 87, "level": 5}